kbengine/kbengine.github.com/docs/documentations/onlinedebugging.md

 Online debugging
 ====================

-Allows the generation of core files:
+Allows the generation of core files(Linux only):
 --------------------------------------

 	Adding ~/.bashrc file: